Museum of Science and Industry (Chicago): NASCAR Next Gen 2023 Ford Mustang

-Added to the Entry Hall to coincide with the first NASCAR Chicago Street Race, the Next Gen Ford Mustang is painted by local Chicago artists Paint The City, and showcases modern race-car engineering.
+Added to the Entry Hall to coincide with the first NASCAR Chicago Street Race, the Next Gen Ford Mustang is painted by local Chicago artists Paint The city, and showcases modern race-car engineering.
 It is set to remain at the museum through 2026.

 Lower level

 U-505

 is one of just six German submarines captured by the Allies during World War II, and, since its arrival in 1954, the only one on display in the Western Hemisphere.
 The U-505 exhibit was dedicated as a permanent war memorial by the museum in 1954, and the submarine was designated a National Historic Landmark in 1989.

 For its first 50 years at the museum, U-505 was displayed outdoors.
-Starting in 2004, the U-boat was newly restored and moved into its current indoor exhibit, which opened as The New U-505 Experience on June 5, 2005.
-The submarine itself is located in a large concrete bunker at the end of the multi-floor exhibit alongside various artifacts found aboard, as well as interactive games related to the operation of a submarine.
+Starting in 2004, the U-boat was newly restored and incorporated into its current indoor exhibit, which opened as The New U-505 Experience on June 5, 2005.
+An enclosure was built around the boat, which was not moved during the renovation.
+The submarine is now located in a large concrete bunker at the end of the multi-floor exhibit, alongside various artifacts found aboard, as well as interactive games related to the operation of a submarine.
 Guided tours of the submarine's interior are offered for an additional fee.

 Located outside the entrance to the exhibit, there is both a Mold-A-Rama machine and a penny flattening device with U-505 designs.